markcheret/footnotes/readme.txt

 = Support =
 Please report feature requests, bugs and other support related questions in the [Footnotes section of WordPress Support Forum](https://wordpress.org/support/plugin/footnotes).

-Speak your mind, unload your burdens.
-Notice how we screwed up big time?
-Bring it to our attention in the above-mentioned [WordPress Forum](https://wordpress.org/support/plugin/footnotes).
+Speak your mind, unload your burden, bring it up, and feel free to [post your rating and review!](https://wordpress.org/support/plugin/footnotes/reviews/).

 = Development =
 Development of the plugin is an open process.
 Latest code is available in the [plugin part of WordPress SVN repository, footnotes/](https://plugins.svn.wordpress.org/footnotes/).